-David attended Jesus College Oxford as an undergraduate and, following a short period in the chemical industry, as a graduate obtaining his doctorate in 1996.
-He have been the Rolls-Royce Fellow in Engineering Science since 2003.
-His research interests include: improving the efficiency of internal cooling systems for gas turbine blading; air-seals for high speed, high temperature rotating machinery; computational fluid dynamics for heat transfer applications.
+Professor David Gillespie attended Jesus College Oxford as an undergraduate and, following a short period in the chemical industry, as a graduate obtaining his doctorate in 1996.
+He has been the Rolls-Royce Fellow in Engineering Science since 2003.

 David’s tip clearance control mechanisms for gas turbines research focuses on the development of robust thermally activated casing diameter control systems for the high temperature environment typically surrounding the rotating stages of the turbine.